cdk-patterns/serverless/the-eventbridge-etl/typescript/README.md

 ## How to test pattern

-After deployment you will have an s3 bucket where if you go into the aws console for that bucket and upload the file "test_data.csv" found in the data-to-upload folder.
+After deployment you will have an s3 bucket where if you go into the aws console for that bucket and upload the file [test_data.csv](data-to-upload/test_data.csv) found in the data-to-upload folder.

 After you upload that file to your bucket the process kicks off.
 You should be able to watch the process by looking in the cloudwatch logs for your observer lambda.